-If the contract does not provide an allocation of risk in the case of a change in law, the general principles when interpreting such changes are provided for in the federal, provincial, and territorial interpretation legislation as well as in specific provisions of the new legislation.
+If the contract does not provide an allocation of risk in the case of a change in law, the general principles when interpreting such changes are provided for in the federal, provincial, and territorial interpretation legislation.
+Where new legislation is enacted, specific provisions of the legislation may also provide for allocation of risk.